The Common Program of the People's Republic of China 1949-1954

 In July 1949, about 120 thousand foreigners lived in China, most of them living in Shanghai (65.000, in 1942 151.000) and in the Northeast (54.000).
 April, 1954 the SU government decided to recall all Soviet immigrants in China.
 In 1954, 5842 SU immigrants were repatriated to help the SU economy.
 In November 1950 merely a total of 11.939 foreigners stayed in Shanghai alone, belonging to around forty different nationalities.
 The largest group being 1.700 British residents.

-Secret investigation agents keep an eye on foreigners in places frequently visited and their communities. "…the Chinese also consider that aliens in China are never to be treated as though they had cut their ties with their home state… Many of the spy charges against foreign nationals may reflect this very tradition-bound Chinese suspicion toward strangers in their midst."
+Secret investigation agents keep an eye on foreigners in places frequently visited and their communities.
+The Chinese also maintain the belief that foreigners residing in China should never be regarded as having severed ties with their home country.
+Many of the espionage accusations against foreign nationals may stem from this deeply rooted Chinese suspicion toward unfamiliar individuals within their community.

 In 1949 most foreign firms moved their offices from Shanghai to Hong Kong.
 In particular, large numbers of emigrants settled in North Point, naming the new area in Hong Kong Eastern District as “Little Shanghai.”
 In 1954, about 600 European and White Russians lived in Shanghai.
 They were never assigned jobs.
 Following the treaty of February 1950 only Chinese and SU citizens are allowed to live in the Northeast and Xinjiang.
 See Additional agreement.